Clemapfel/jluna/docs/manual.md

 )");
 ```

+`safe_` overloads have marginal overhead from try-catching execution and sanity checking inputs.
+If you want maximum performance, `State::script` is identical to just calling the pure C-API.

 ## Garbage Collector (GC)

 The julia-side garbage collector operates completely independently, just like it would in a pure julia program.
 However, sometimes it is necessary to disable or control its behavior manually.
-To do this, `jluna::State` offers the following member functions:
+To do this, `jluna::State` offers the following functions:

 #### Enabling/Disabling GC
 ```cpp